• Skip to primary navigation

 • It has a filling of juicy cinnamon spiced apples.

 • Served with Custard, it is the best dessert ever.
-Second only to my fave - Victoria Sponge.
+Third only to my faves - Sticky Toffee Pudding and Victoria Sponge.

 • The smell when you crack open that oven door is worth the chopping, peeling and crumble making.